“Mary’s Ghost” (A Pathetic Ballad)

 They've took for my inside.

-The cock it crows- I must be gone-
+The cockerel it crows- I must be gone-

 My William, we must part!